Camping on the Isle of Skye

 Camping Skye is a community owned campsite run by the Broadford and Strath Community Company.
 The campsite is set in woodland on the outskirts of Broadford in the south of the island.
 It is just a short walk to the shops, pubs and restaurants of this waterside village.
 There are only 26 campervan and caravan pitches and 20 tent pitches, so competition for a pitch is fierce.
 Skye Camping regularly turn away hundreds of campervans and motorhomes that had not booked early enough in the summer months.

 Camping Skye was only built in 2018 so its modern facilities are immaculate.
 It has everything you’d expect in terms of water, waste disposal, washing and laundry facilities and the site is fully accessible for disabled people.
 The hardstandings all have an electric hook up and an individual awning and picnic area (rock pegs are advised for your awning as this is on gravel).
 There is also free WiFi, an onsite shop and a communal picnic and BBQ area.
 The campsite operates a quiet site policy after 10pm.
 Dogs are welcome but must be kept on a lead at all times.
-The site opens to campervans from mid/late March until the end of October.
+The site opens to campervans from 22nd March 2026 until the end of October.
 Check the Camping Skye website for details and to book online.

 Staffin Campsite is in the NE of Skye between the tourist spots of The Old Man of Storr and The Quiraing.
 It is only 1 mile from Kilt Rock and just a short distance from An Coran Beach where you will find the famous dinosaur footprints.
 It’s a real family business – they have been in business over fifty years.
 The campsite has remained in the family for all that time.
 Staffin campsite welcomes tourers – caravans and campervans as well as tents.
 The location suits young and old and the campsite welcomes groups.
 All hardstanding pitches have electric hook ups.
 Toilets, showers and wifi are included in the price and there is a coin-operated laundry.
 They open at Easter and normally close mid-October.
 Book early to avoid disappointment.